mouseandthebillionaire/planetVelocityMap/Texts.md

 *"They can function as a refuge from the inhospitality of ordinary life [..] we sculpt for ourselves exactly the kind of practical activity we wish to engage in.
 We pick the goals, abilities, and the world."* (19)

+*Self-effacing ends turn out to be fairly common.
+Several different yoga teachers I've had have said that yoga asks us to focus on physical movement, but achieving flexibility and physical fitness isn't the point.
+Concentrating on the physical goals is just a way to sneak up on certain mental and spiritual effects that are too settled to be grasped directly to translate into our terms: yoga has self-effacing ends.
+You can't achieve relaxation by pursuing it directly.
+Instead, you must set your mind, a little tasks of balance and posture, from which relaxation will unselfconsciously arise.
+Similarly, you cannot achieve a calm and blank state of mind by directly aiming at.
+(Have you ever tried?)
+Such a state usually arises out of the pursuit of some other goal, like getting to the end of a hike or counting your breath for 10 minutes.* (54)

+Self-effacing ends is a good way of thinking about a lot of gameplay scenarios.
+You play games to relax, or pass the time, or enjoy time with friends.
+Doesn't it make sense that (like in these examples) you can have a self-efacing end of "mental and spiritual effects."
+Likening play to yoga is potentially a risky proposition, but I think it's worth thinking thinking about.

+Nguyen's conversation about the *maieutic ends* of games where "an end is achieved through a process of coming up with other ends" (62) is really great and could definitely be a helpful way of thinking about this.

 ## Solnit, R. _Wanderlust_, 2020

 _"because thinking is generally thought of as doing nothing in a production-oriented culture, and doing nothing is hard to do.
 It's best done by disguising it as doing something and the something closest to doing nothing is walking… It is a bodily labor that produces nothing but thoughts, experiences, arrivals."_ (5)